ulsdevteam/upitt_islandora_model_changer/README.md

 It should be possible to change the object back to the original type if the change was not intended or desirable.

+### REST uri for changing models
+For a group of object that need to be changed from Book to Manuscript (for example), the code will handle the model name as a $_GET parameter when passed into the islandora/object/[PID]/manage/changemodel handler with ?model=manuscriptCModel.
+Either the long name such as "islandora:bookCModel" or the islandora-implied short model name such as "bookCModel" can be supplied.

 *NOTE:* Newspaper Issue can not be supported unless the parent newspaper object (as is related in the RELS-EXT with the `isMemberOf` relationship) is manually related after the fact.
 A full analysis of the values related to Newspaper Issues has not been done, so there may be other requirements if this is attempted.